bluppfisk/coindicator-osx/README.md

 Coindicator is a cryptocurrency (Bitcoin etc) price indicator applet for Mac OSX.
 It shows latest 24 hour price and also bid, high low, ask prices from the indicator menu.

+**This is a stub!
+I haven't had the time to port the menus to OSX yet so for now it just indicates the price.**

 Right now it supports the following exchanges

 * [Kraken](https://www.kraken.com)